What Are The Fuzzy White Bug (Aphids) On My Plants

 They are mostly unsightly and annoying.
 In this article, we discuss fuzzy white aphids and share advice on how you can get rid of them.

-What Kind of Damage to Fuzzy White Aphids Cause?
+What kind of damage does Fuzzy White Aphids cause?

 Like all aphids, woolly aphids are sap suckers that draw moisture from leaves, twigs, and other parts of plants.
 Woolly aphids are typically found on trees.
 Large infestation may cause curling and distortion of leaves.